Help for academic misconduct

 Why have you been sent a letter to see an Academic Integrity Adviser (AIA)?

-If your lecturer sees something in your work that could be academic misconduct they will refer it to an Academic Integrity Adviser.
+If your lecturer sees something in your work that could be academic misconduct, they will refer it to an Academic Integrity Adviser (AIA).
 The AIA will investigate to determine if it is academic misconduct.
-You may be invited to attend an interview to discuss the case.
+If they determine there may be a case of academic misconduct you will be invited to attend an interview to discuss the matter.

-Why have you been sent a letter to attend a hearing with the College Academic Misconduct Committee (CAMC)?
+Why have you been sent a letter to attend a meeting with the Student Academic Misconduct Committee (SAMC)?

-If the AIA determines that the academic misconduct could be serious, you will be referred to the College Academic Misconduct Committee (CAMC).
-You will be asked to attend a hearing with the CAMC.
-The decision about penalties is based on evidence presented during this hearing.
-Serious academic misconduct is taken seriously and can even lead to expulsion from the University
+If the AIA determines that the academic misconduct could be serious, you will be referred to the Student Academic Misconduct Committee (SAMC).
+You will be asked to attend a meeting with the SAMC to discuss the matter.
+Serious Academic Misconduct is taken seriously and can even lead to suspension or exclusion from the University.

-If you are asked to attend a hearing with the AIA, or the College Academic Misconduct Committee (CAMC), you are allowed to bring along an advocate to act as a witness.
+If you are asked to attend a meeting with the AIA, or the Student Academic Misconduct Committee (SAMC), you are allowed to bring a support person.
 This person cannot be a legal practitioner or hold a law degree.
+They must also not speak during the meeting unless permitted to do so by the AIA or SAMC.

-You have the right to appeal the decision of the AIA, or the College Academic Misconduct Committee (CAMC), if you feel the decision was made in error, or if you feel the penalty was too severe.
+You have the right to appeal the decision of the AIA, or the Student Academic Misconduct Committee (SAMC), within 20 business days of receiving the outcome if:

 Access support on campus